David Grusky

 David Bryan Grusky (born April 14, 1958) is an American sociologist and academic renowned for his work on social inequality, economic stratification, and mobility.
 He is the Barbara Kimball Browning Professor in the School of Humanities and Sciences at Stanford University and serves as the founding director of the Stanford Center on Poverty and Inequality.
 He formerly taught at Cornell University and the University of Chicago.
 Grusky's research combines sociological theory to investigate the systemic causes and consequences of inequality, with a particular focus on income disparities, social class, microclass occupations and intergenerational mobility.

 He was elected a Member of the National Academy of Sciences in 2025.

 Early life and education

 Grusky pursued his academic studies in sociology, focusing on social structures, inequality, and mobility.
-He completed his Bachelor of Arts (B.A.) in Sociology at Reed College in 1980 where he a member of Phi Beta Kappa.
+He completed his Bachelor of Arts (B.A.) in Sociology at Reed College in 1980 where he was a member of Phi Beta Kappa.
 Following his undergraduate studies, he enrolled at the University of Wisconsin-Madison.

 At Wisconsin, Grusky earned his Master of Science (M.S.) in sociology in 1983.
 His master's thesis, titled American Social Mobility in the Nineteenth and Twentieth Centuries (Class Structure, Social Stratification, United States), explored historical patterns of mobility and stratification in the United States, laying the groundwork for his future research.
 His thesis is cataloged under OCLC 1194705454 and ProQuest 303517481.

 Grusky completed his Doctor of Philosophy (Ph.D.) in sociology at the University of Wisconsin-Madison in 1987.